Large-scale planted trees – how to keep new trees alive

 Corporations under fire for their ecological or environmental impact, or national infrastructure projects that involve chopping down existing woodland, means tree planting offers an excuse, or perhaps atonement, for less-than-ideal behaviour.

-But for mass tree planting projects, the money involved, the expert advice and the workforce to achieve results doesn’t denote success.
+But for projects mass planting trees, the money involved, the expert advice and the workforce to achieve results doesn’t denote success.
 Pests and diseases are not something you can control but still, when large-scale tree planting goes terribly wrong, it’s usually because somebody cut corners.

 Are these corners cut out of negligence or corporate indifference?
 Maybe in some cases, but it could also be that, in their enthusiasm to have a big an impact as possible, they’re trying to do too much with too little.
 If a company has a budget of £100,000 to plant trees, they’ll want to plant as many as they can for that price.
 In so doing, they are drastically reducing the amount of resource spent per tree.

 But as we’re seeing more and more, this approach to sustainability is, well, unsustainable.
-As HS2 found out back in 2019, and commuters along the A42 found out just a matter of weeks ago, newly planted trees are exceptionally vulnerable to pests, diseases and harsh environments.
-Trees will die nine times out of ten if they are stuck in the ground without due care and attention, without the right products, or sufficient water.
+As HS2 found out back in 2019, and commuters along the A42 found out just a matter of weeks ago, newly planted trees are exceptionally vulnerable to pests, diseases and harsh environments .
+Healthy trees will die nine times out of ten if they are stuck in the ground without due care and attention, without the right products, or sufficient water.

 Trees, as living things, are delicate and sensitive, a fact not always conducive to large-scale projects where the goal is to do as much as possible, as quickly as possible and as cheaply as possible.
 The negative outcome has the unfortunate consequence of undermining both the impact on the environment and the goodwill such projects can generate, making them look short-sighted and potentially even cynical.

-So, how do you stop newly planted trees from dying?
+So, after planting trees how do you stop them from dying?
 For large-scale projects, you take a quality over quantity approach.
 Reduce your overall goal number so you can spend a higher percentage of your budget on each tree.
 Just an extra 10p per newly planted tree on products that reduce transplant shock and help to improve disease and pest resilience, such as Tree Soil Improver, can reduce losses by up to 90%.
 Just an extra moment to backfill them gently, without compacting the roots and you’ll reduce losses even further.

 A bit of love and attention, and some Tree Soil Improver, will make all the difference.